MHumm/DelphiEncryptionCompendium/readme.md

 VersionHistory.pdf file in the docs subfolder of the development branch.

 In comparison to 5.2 we added some console, VCL and FMX based demo applications.
-The FMX based demos are even available via Google play as "DEC cipher demo" and "DEC hash demo".
+The FMX based demos were even available via Google play as "DEC cipher demo" and "DEC hash demo".
+Due to some key issue they are no longer installable at the moment.

 ## Where can I get further information?
 For example if I'd like to contribute?
 In the root folder of DEC V6.4.1 you will find further files with information about